MokeEire/StudentDebt/README.md

 I thought it would be interesting after reading an article about rising student debt.
 I cleaned the top two lines in excel to make my life a little easier, although I'm sure there's a simple R function to do the same thing.

-Important caveat: I removed the "Robustness" column because it was not particularly useful to this and there wasn't an easy way to explain it visually.
+**Important caveat**: I removed the "Robustness" column because it was not particularly useful to this and there wasn't an easy way to explain it visually.
 This column is explained at the bottom of the excel file and gives us an estimate of how reliable the numbers are since there were differing levels of completeness in the creation of the data i.e. for State X, the % of graduates whose student debt we know about could be less in 2014 than 2004 (or likely vice versa) and thus biasing the data.

 After that:
   - I removed the asterisks